TranHuuDat2004/Omacha-Shop/README.md

     *   **Nguyễn Thùy Khanh** - Leader
     *   **Trần Bình Quyên** - Marketing Manager
     *   **Dương Thị Thùy Linh** - Product Manager

-## 🙏 Acknowledgments

-*   [Any third-party libraries, APIs, or inspirations you'd like to acknowledge]
-*   [The source of the original template if you used one for the frontend/admin]
-*   Thanks to all team members for their collaboration!